-Mrs H signed the paperwork for her pension transfer in September 2012.
-The new SIPP was set up shortly afterwards and the investments were processed by Options in December 2012.
-The investments into which Mrs H's money went are held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').
+Mrs H signed the pre-completed paperwork in October 2012.
+The new SIPP was set up shortly afterwards and the investments were processed by Options in late December 2012.
+The investments into which Mrs H's money went were held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').

-Mrs H's representatives state she is unhappy because she thinks that Options should have recognised that Caledonian had been providing her with advice to transfer a defined benefit pension to a SIPP, something that the regulator, the Financial Conduct Authority ('FCA'), views in most instances to be inherently unsuitable.
-Her representatives further say Options should have made her aware of the risks of this - and so not accepted the transfer.
+Mrs H is unhappy because she thinks that Options should have recognised that Caledonian had been providing her with advice to transfer a defined benefit pension to a SIPP, something that the regulator, the Financial Conduct Authority ('FCA'), views in most instances to be inherently unsuitable.
+Mrs H was unaware that Caledonian wasn't regulated by the FCA (then the Financial Services Authority ('FSA')), to provide financial advice and thinks Options should have made her aware of the risks of this - and so not accepted the transfer.
+She just signed the pre-completed forms she was given by Caledonian, trusting the advice to transfer that she'd been given.

 Mrs H signed conflicting paperwork with Options in which she confirmed in one document that she'd been advised by Caledonian and in others that she hadn't had any advice.

 Options has described this as a clerical error on its part.
-And it says that it provided 'execution only' services to Mrs H, made it clear to her that it wasn't providing any advice and recommended that she approach an independent financial adviser.
+And it says that it provided execution only services to Mrs H, made it clear to her that it wasn't providing any advice and recommended that she approach an independent financial adviser.